 Macrina, Francis L..
 Scientific Integrity: Text and Cases in Responsible Conduct of Research (4).
 Washington, US: ASM Press, 2014.
 ProQuest ebrary.
 Web.
 6 July 2016.

 Copyright © 2014.
 ASM Press.
 All rights reserved.

-For both cases, respond to the questions in the prompts.
+For both cases, think about the questions in the prompts.
 What is your opinion of Sarah’s plan for the 1st case?
 Are there alternatives that you could offer?
 For the 2nd case, you are in the mentors shoes.
 What actions need to be taken?
-Please post your response to both sets of case questions in the discussion box below by July 14th.